Pizzuti92/MG-MAMPOSSt/paper.md

 ---
-title: 'MG-MAMPOSSt, a Fortran95 code to test gravity at galaxy-cluster scales'
+title: 'MG-MAMPOSSt, a Fortran code to test gravity at galaxy-cluster scales'
 tags:
   - Fortran
   - cosmology